avysel/ethereum-getting-started/private-network.md

 We find a `genesis.json` file for each node.
 There is a common part, to set the same configuration for all of them.
 But each node will also start with an account provided with initial Ethers (ETH).
 We created these account in previous step.
 We can now set their initial balance in each genesis file.

-Update all `ethereum/genesis-nodeX.json` with the given Ethereum account address provided by previous step.
+Update ethereum/genesis.json with the given Ethereum accounts address provided by previous step.

-1 - Go to `ethereum-nodes/nodeX/keystore`
+1 - Go to ethereum-nodes/nodeX/keystore

-2 - Open the file named `UTC-.....`
+2 - Open the file named "UTC-....."

-3 - Copy the value of `address` field
+3 - Copy the value of 'address' field

-4 - Paste it in `alloc` section of `ethereum/genesis-nodeX.json`, and provide it initial balance.
+4 - Paste it in 'alloc' section of genesis.json, and provide it initial balance.

-> The initial Ether value is provided in **Wei**.
+The initial Ether value is provided in Wei.

->
-> 1 Ether = 1 000 000 000 Gwei (10⁹ Gwei) = 1 000 000 000 000 000 000 Wei (10¹⁸ Wei)
+1 Ether = 1 000 000 000 Gwei (10⁹ Gwei) = 1 000 000 000 000 000 000 Wei (10¹⁸ Wei)

-Example: we have create the account "0x849fC9517B8B35710357a90C4e2f57522F0D5485" and we want to initialize its balance with 100 Ethers.
+Example: we have create 3 accounts and we want to initialize its balance with 100 Ethers.
 ```json
 {
   "config": {